InfuseAI/primehub-python-sdk/docs/CLI/admin/instancetypes.md

-### list-group
+### list-groups

-List group of an instance type by id
+List groups of an instance type by id

 ```
-primehub admin instancetypes list-group <id>
+primehub admin instancetypes list-groups <id>
 ```

 * id: the id of an instance type